divedeck/SovietEgg/README.md

-# An egg designed by the authoriatirians and developers of ReyoServers Technology!
+# An egg maintained by Reyo and DiveDeck team

+> [!WARNING]
+> SovietEGG is still in development phase

 This is the ultimate Minecraft egg to fullfill a hosters need of hibernation and soviet communism!